Skip to content

 What we deliberately left out

-The whole series, in one breath
+The whole series, in ten lines

 • 1 — MLOps is DevOps plus versioning, quality gates, and drift monitoring; training and inference are separate lifecycles.

-• 2 — FastAPI turns the model artifact into a validated, documented, real-time-and-batch service.
+• 2 — FastAPI turns the model artifact into a validated, documented, real-time and batch service.

 • 5 — MLflow tracks every experiment and promotes models by champion/challenger, not by date.

-• 8 — Prometheus and Grafana make the service and the model's behavior visible, with alerts.
+• 9 — Prometheus and Grafana make the service and the model's behavior visible, with alerts.

-• 9 — Drift detection plus a champion/challenger retrain closes the feedback loop automatically.
+• 10 — Drift detection plus a champion/challenger retrain closes the feedback loop automatically.

-$ subscribe --free
+$ subscribe --new-articles